Pedro Arrupe

-Stationed as novice master outside Hiroshima in 1945, Arrupe used his medical background as a first responder to the atomic bombing of Hiroshima.
+Born in 1907 in Bilbao, Arrupe joined the Jesuits in 1927 and was ordained to the priesthood in 1936.
+While serving as a novice master outside Hiroshima in 1945, Arrupe used his medical background as a first responder to the atomic bombing of Hiroshima.

-In 1983, a paralysis from a stroke caused him to resign from office.
+In 1983, paralysis from a stroke caused Arrupe to resign from office.
 He lived on until 1991, when he died in the local Jesuit infirmary.
 His cause for sainthood was opened by the Jesuits and the Diocese of Rome in 2018.

 Education and training

-Pedro Arrupe attended school at the Santiago Apostol High School in Bilbao.
+Arrupe attended school at the Santiago Apostol High School in Bilbao.
 In 1923, he moved to Madrid to attend the Medical School of the Universidad Complutense.
 There he met Severo Ochoa, who later won the Nobel Prize in Medicine.
 One of his teachers was Juan Negrín, a pioneer in physiology, who would become Prime Minister of the Spanish Republic during the Civil War (1936–1939).
 Arrupe received the top prize in the first year anatomy course.

-In 1926, Arrupe's father died, an event which filled him with great sadness.
-In the summer of the same year he went on a pilgrimage to Lourdes with his four sisters.
-The experiences he gathered from Lourdes were fundamental for his future life.
-In the conversations with Jean-Claude Dietsch, SJ he described his experiences as follows:
+In 1926, Arrupe's father died.
+That summer he went on a pilgrimage to Lourdes with his four sisters.
+He later recounted his experience there in conversations with Jean-Claude Dietsch, S.J.